ChainSafe/ECOHacks/README.md

 **Bounty**

-  Capture any of the above on the Ethereum Blockchain and we will award the prize to whoever incorporates the most of the above funcionality.
+ The goal is to capture as much of the above functionality on the Ethereum blockchain within a reasonable scope.

 **Prize**